Get to Know Mac ASAP | How to Switch from Windows to Mac - Qiling

 Take a screenshot on Mac...Full steps

-If you've already bought a new Mac and want to quickly familiarize yourself with the operating system, where should you start?
-Don't worry, this article will comprehensively introduce the precautions for switching from a Windows computer to a Mac computer to help you quickly familiarize yourself with your Mac.
+If you've recently purchased a new Mac and want to quickly get familiar with the operating system, here's where to start.
+This article provides a comprehensive guide on the precautions for switching from a Windows computer to a Mac computer, helping you quickly get up to speed with your new device.

 Deep Data Recovery for Mac